brandendupont-mcw/brandendupont-mcw/_posts/2019-2-25-third-post.md

     <dt> <strong>Eviction Month: </strong> view eviction filings by a given month.</dt>

     <dt> <strong>Landowner: </strong> search by current owner.
-Deselect all, search for a given plantiff name, and click apply.</dt>
+Deselect all, search for a given plaintiff name, and click apply.</dt>

-    <dt> <strong>Lead Plantiff: </strong> search by the lead plantiff in each court record.
-Deselect all, search for a given plantiff name, and click apply.</dt>
+    <dt> <strong>Lead Plaintiff: </strong> search by the lead plaintiff in each court record.
+Deselect all, search for a given plaintiff name, and click apply.</dt>

     <dt> <strong>1-2 Family: </strong> filter map to include properties whose land use is single or two family residential.</dt>